ymollard/python-advanced-slides/slides.md

 ---

 The role of a metaclass is to generate a class.
-The type of the metaclass can be a class or a function. `type` is both.
-First, a function:
+The type of the metaclass can be a class or a function.`type` is both.

+Here is `type` as a function:

 ```python
 NewClass = type(name, bases, methods)